katehabura/London-Crime-Analysis/README.md

 # London Crime Analysis - Katherine Habura

 ## London Crime Analysis Introduction
 The following is an analysis of crimes committed in the 32 London boroughs + the City of London from 2008 to 2016.
 The crimes reported are split up into major and minor categories.
 Crimes included in the "major category" include sexual offences, violence against the person, drugs, theft and handling, robbery, fraud or forgery, criminal damage, burglary, and other notable offenses.
-There are 32 crimes included in the "minor category", and they can be considered as a more specific categorization of the major category crimes.
+There are 32 crimes included in the "minor category", and they can be defined as a more specific categorization of the major category crimes.

 For this analysis, I will be taking on the role of somebody who is considering purchasing property in London, and I only want to purchase a property in a borough that is considered safe.
 The following questions will be used to guide the analysis:
 * How can crime in London be summarized in order to get a general idea of the safety of the city?